orelger/GUI-FOR-NFIQ/README.md

 Ubuntu

-Python recommend 3.6.9 can work on 3.5.2 but the erroe massage doesn't work well
+Python recommend 3.6.9 can work on 3.5.2 but the error massage doesn't work well

 Tkinter 8.6